cjmalloy/jasper/README.md

 and partition tolerance.
 Jasper uses an eventually consistent model, where availability and partition tolerance are guaranteed.
 The modified date is used as a cursor to efficiently poll for modified records.

-To replicate a Jasper instance simply create an Origin entity for that instance.
-The jasper server will then poll that instance periodically to check for any new entities.
-The modified date of the last entity received will be stored and used for the next poll.
+To replicate a Jasper instance simply create a Ref for that instance and tag it `+plugin/origin`.
+If either the `repl-burst` or `repl-schedule` profiles are active the jasper server will then poll that instance periodically to check for any new entities.
+The modified dateof the last entity received will be stored and used for the next poll.
 When polling, the Jasper server requests a batch of entities from the remote instance where the modified date is after the last stored modified date, sorted by modified date ascending.

 ### Duplicate Modified Date
 Jasper instances should enforce unique modified dates for each entity type.
 Otherwise, when receiving